 Even with all the hype and attention of Florida Man, Florida is a great place to live, and sees a high number of internal immigration every year, around 1.56% or 375,000 people!
 This means that many people are paying for over-priced real estate and living conditions, just to get a sport in the sunshine state.

-If you’re looking to move to or establish a vacation home in Florida, Sarasota County very well be the last affordable coastal town in the state.
+If you’re looking to move to or establish a vacation home in Florida, Sarasota County very well is the last affordable coastal town in the state.
 There are a handful of larger cities in the county to choose from: Sarasota (population 210,149), North Port (population 65,246), Englewood (population 17,166), Nokomis (population 16,531), and Osprey (population 7,318).
 The county seat is Sarasota.

 Transparency is of high importance in this county.
 Partly accomplished by their Performance Dashboard, which allows residents to click through and evaluate county progress in different areas.
-For example, from the dashboard we see that in 2017, Sarasota County had a very strong sea turtle season with over 7,000 nests for the year.
+For example, from the dashboard, we see that in 2017, Sarasota County had a very strong sea turtle season with over 7,000 nests for the year.
 We can also see that 7 new bus shelters were added, and there was a 6% increase in the number of homes permitted compared to last year (2017).

 Sarasota County is committed to demonstrating respect, accountability, integrity, quality, teamwork, and trust.
 And to keep these values as a priority while continuously working towards their mission: